ffroliva/mimecast-backend/README.md

 ## Strategy used to consume incoming data

 Server side events (SSE) was the strategy used to consume incoming data from the backend.
-SSE only accepts `GET` methods and expects to to receive `text/stream` media type'.
+SSE only accepts `GET` methods and expects to to receive `text/stream` media type.

 ## Types of incoming messages

 The frontend needs to know what type of data is coming from the backend.
-Conventionally messages where defined to be of two types `success` or `error`. `MessageEvent` class was create as a wrapper class so we can control what type of data we will be recieving in the frontend
+Conventionally messages where defined to be of two types `success` or `error`. `MessageEvent` class was create as a wrapper class so we can control what type of data would be receiving in the frontend.

 ## Managing Deserialization

 In this app we can search at various servers simultaneously.
-By default `http://localhost:8080` acts as a proxy server receving messages incoming from all other servers.
+By default `http://localhost:8080` acts as a proxy server receiving messages incoming from all other servers.
 To delegate request to non-proxy servers we used `WebClient`.
 While using `WebClient` we faced errors while deserializing the `data` attribute from the `MessageEvent` bean.
 The error happened because the `data` attribute is a generic type and the default serializer doesn't know each concrete type to parse at runtime.
 This error was fix by introducing the `MessageEventDeserializer.class`.